 The Myuna Park Bushcare group consists of a large group of dedicated volunteers.
 They are committed to restoring a highly compromised site to its former dry rainforest/wet sclerophyll vegetation community.
 The site contains a gully with an ephemeral channel system that flows into the Brisbane River to the north.
 The group will progressively remove high priority weed vine species from the canopy and groundcover stratums.
 They will also slowly remove low, mid storey and canopy shrub/tree weed species.
 A staged approach will ensure the existing weed vegetation continues to provide habitat to the diverse range of fauna seen at the site.
 This will give native vegetation a chance to regenerate and be planted.
 This allows a gradual but progressive transformation with the long term objective of increasing the diversity of the site.
-For more information, phone Anne Morrissey on 0427 111 703.
+For more information, phone Simon Wellingham on 0408 341 089.

 Brisbane Koala Bushlands Bushcare Group

 Brisbane Koala Bushlands Bushcare Group is working on Council land between Jenyns Court and Leacroft Road, Burbank.
 This site is bounded by Tingalpa Creek and is part of Brisbane Koala Bushlands Reserve.
 This is one of the largest conservation reserves on the eastern side of Brisbane.
 This bushcare group undertakes a varied program of weed and rubbish removal and revegetation at selected sites within the Tingalpa Creek catchment.
 The group hopes to increase awareness of the local landholders and reserve neighbours about the important natural values of the area.
 For more information, phone Liz Bundy on 07 3341 3749.